MarcinMM/Dungeon-Dweller/README.markdown

 # TODO MVP 8/7

 * Complete splats with spritemap to allow for other colors/substances.
+Small splats need even smaller %.
 * Armor gen, same as weapon gen.
 * Mouseover info on items, as NPCs.
 * Wrap up time-based regen.